Linear superposition as a core theorem of quantum empiricism: Numeri

 (indices label the $\state\alpha_s$"=primitives), which has been created from the unitary brace by the scheme

-The semigroup union $\obj{\Xi'}\uplus\obj{\Xi''}$ is then conformed with the writing
+The semigroup union $\obj{\Xi'}\uplus\obj{\Xi’’}$ is then conformed with the writing

 Moreover, the $\msf n$-, $\msf m$"=quantities may be freely thought of as real ones due to the $\bbR^2$"=continual infinity of ensembles proven above (sect.~\ref{whyC}).
-The empirical rationale of this is apparent; namely, fractions of arbitrarily large ensembles $\{\statePsi\,[3]\statePsi\cdots\}$.
+The empirical rationale of this is apparent; namely, fractions of the arbitrarily large ensembles $\{\statePsi\,\,\,\statePsi\cdots\}$.

-This way of matching an infinity with the $\Sigma$"=postulate automatically inherits the translation of associativity/""commutativity, because the `percentages' like $s$ and $w$, just as the rules \eqref{s'}--\eqref{NU} themselves, do not even emerge.
+This way of matching the infinity with $\Sigma$"=postulate automatically inherits translation of associativity/"!commutativity, because the `percentages', such as $s$ and $w$, just as the rules \eqref{s'}--\eqref{NU} themselves, do not even emerge.
 There, these numbers were originating from $\Sigma$"=postulate, but it, in turn, was \emph{demolishing the pair $(\varkappa,\frak S)$ itself} in \eqref{s}: $\frak S\to\infty$.
-It is clear that, according to \eqref{nm''}, the semigroup structure $\frak G$ is also inherited, turning into the addition of the numeric pairs
+It is clear that, according to \eqref{nm''}, the semigroup structure $\frak G$ is also inherited, turning into the addition of the numerical pairs

-Returning to the group, we observe that the `negative symbols' $(-\msf n,-\msf m)$ might be initially taken as the semigroup $\frak G$ being duplicated, with equal success and with the same arithmetical addition $\oplus$, while the positive $(\msf n,\msf m)$ could be considered as inversions thereof.
-Summing up, let us specify the rules of passing to the numeric representations
+Returning to the group, we observe that the `negative symbols' $(-\msf n,-\msf m)$ might be initially taken as the semigroup $\frak G$ being duplicated, with equal success and with the same arithmetical addition $\oplus$, while the positive $(\msf n,\msf m)$ could be thought of as inversions thereof.